clvoloshin/COBS/README.md

 We'd like to make this repo as useful as possible for the community.
 We commit to continual refactoring and code-review to make sure the COBS continues to serve its purpose.
 Help is always appreciated!

 COBS is based on Empirical Study of Off Policy Policy Estimation paper (https://arxiv.org/abs/1911.06854).
-We have migrated from Tensorflow to Pytorch and made COBS generally more easy to use.
-For the original TF implementation and replication of the paper, please see the paper branch.

 ## Getting started

 ### Tutorial

 To get started using the experimental tools see [Tutorial.ipynb](https://github.com/clvoloshin/COBS/blob/master/Tutorial.ipynb).
+For individual files, see [example3.py](https://github.com/clvoloshin/COBS/blob/master/example3.py) and [example4.py](https://github.com/clvoloshin/COBS/blob/master/example4.py).

+### Replication of Original

+We have migrated from Tensorflow to Pytorch and made COBS more easy to use.
+For the original TF implementation and replication of the paper, please see the paper branch.
+Run paper.py using the instructions provided at the bottom of the file.

 ### Installation